uchicago-cs/deepdish/_drafts/multiprediction-training-deep-boltzmann-machines.md

 - `inference_procedure`: a class that represents the procedure for performing mean field inference in a DBM

+The `visible_layer` I used for my experiments was `pylearn2.models.dbm.layer.GaussianVisLayer` which inherits from `pylearn2.models.dbm.layer.Visiblelayer` which inherits from `pylearn2.models.dbm.layers.Layer` which inherits from `pylearn2.models.model.Model`.

 According to the [pylearn2 tutorial](http://deeplearning.net/software/pylearn2/theano_to_pylearn2_tutorial.html)
 there are two main things that need to be set in your deep learning model.
 They are: